Estimated reading time: 9 minutes

-- Content (marketing strategy) might be a bit off
+- Content (marketing strategy) might be a bit off.

-- If the above two things are corrected, and you’re still not seeing improvement, then you might be on the wrong social network entirely
+- If the above two things are corrected, and you’re still not seeing improvement, then you might be on the wrong social network entirely.

 Another huge social media challenge for small businesses is that sometimes the person who manages social media isn’t familiar with the channel or its functionalities.

 The takeaway: Before hitting publish on your new social media profile, do additional research on the social network and get to know it like the back of your hand.
-Sure you won’t figure everything out right away, but you can save yourself a lot of grief by understanding the options that are out there and determining which ones will work best for your business vs. finding out after you’ve already launched.
+Sure, you won’t figure everything out right away, but you can save yourself a lot of grief by understanding the options out there and determining which ones will work best for your business vs. finding out after you’ve already launched.